 File Not Found

-The graphical data is displayed for each name configured in the log file monitor.
-Monitor graphs can be viewed under Infrastructure > Resources > Device Details > Metrics.
+Navigate to Infrastructure > Resources > Device Details > Metrics to view the monitor graphs.
 Only one graph is displayed for all configured names in an individual log file monitor.
-The log file monitor graph is different for Windows and Linux devices.

-Windows
+For Windows

 In Windows devices, the graph is plotted as follows: